raspberrypilearning/space-talk/en/step_3.md

 --- task ---
 Can you find a sprite in your project?
 That's Scratch the cat.

-Delete the cat sprite by ...
+Delete the cat sprite by clicking the 'x' under the stage.

+![Delete cat sprite][images/delete-sprite.png]

 --- /task ---

 --- task ---
-Select 'Choose a sprite' and pick the 'Fantasy category.
+Select 'Choose a sprite' and pick the 'Fantasy' category.
 Click on the Pico sprite to add it to your project.

+![Choose a sprite menu][images/choose-a-sprite.png]

+![Fantasy category with Pico][images/fantasy-pico.png]

 --- /task ---